4 ways to go from recruitment analytics to successful hires4 min read

 Balancing your workforce

 Not every employee is full-time.
 Not every worker is an employee.
 These days agile organizations are using a balance of employed and contingent talent to meet their fluctuating needs.
-Knowing which one is best suited to fill a position or project requirement relies on data and analysis.
+Knowing which one is best suited to fill a position or project requirement relies on data and good recruitment analytics.

 Using time and attendance and performance information, you can determine which teams or departments are tasked with a workload beyond the team’s capacity to deliver.
 Is it a full-time issue?
 If so, there’s a clear need to hire full-time employees to tackle the issue.
-But if you’re seeing a workload with peaks and troughs, busy times and slow periods, then freelancers or other contingent labor are more likely to be a fit.
+But if you’re looking into your HR and recruitment analytics and seeing a workload with peaks and troughs, busy times and slow periods, then freelancers or other contingent labor are more likely to be a fit.

 Keeping good recruits

 A successful hire is more than just the right person for the job – it’s the right person who stays in the job.
-Turnover statistics, staff engagement data, and exit surveys with departing staff are all crucial sources of information.
+Turnover statistics, staff engagement data, and exit surveys with departing staff are all crucial sources of information and will contribute heavily to great recruitment analytics.

 Questions to ask include reasons for leaving, length of service or tenure, changes to role prior to departure, changes to compensation, and changes to workload.
 In essence, you’re identifying what constitutes a “flight risk” in your organizational context.
 The next step is to apply any trends you discover to refine your recruitment strategy.